 We often speak of the importance of being grateful, though not too many of us can say that this is consistent in our day-to-day lives.
 When the unexpected appears, at times we forget to say thank you for the lessons.
 Instead, we can become angry, upset, and may shut-down all together.
 However, what we fail to realize is that there is always someone who could very well benefit from a positive spin.

 In a recent conversation I had with a dear friend who is currently going through a few trials, she shared with me about the importance of her saying “Thank You” even if someone literally steps on her toes.
 I listened and marveled by our congruent conversation of openness and deeper understanding.
-This led me to think about what it means to be in full gratitude in every moment, which can be boosted through the implementation of Nurturing Habits, a program we consistently use at ICL.
+This led me to think about what it means to be in full gratitude in every moment, which can be boosted through the implementation of Nurturing Habits, a program we consistently use at CharlotteO Ministries (CoM) and at this our learning institution.

-Here at ICL, Nurturing Habits is a name given to the way we use words to genuinely connect with people to build stronger relationships.
+Here at CoM, and our affiliated organizations, Nurturing Habits is a name given to the way we use words to genuinely connect with people to build stronger relationships.
 Simply put, the words offer a deep connection to who we are as spiritual beings despite some of our human experiences.

 Nurturing Habits is a form of abiding speech.
 When in use, the Golden Rule can become a simple act of everyday grace.
 So try saying these words more often: